 Frightfest presents The Found Footage Phenomenon; book festival tickets here.

-If you’re a fan of the found footage genre, you no doubt have a cherished title that started your fascination.
-Maybe it was The Blair Witch Project; perhaps it was Paranormal Activity – for some, it was Rec; for others, it was Troll Hunter.
-Hell, it may even be Cloverfield or Chronicle.
-Its gritty and authentic cinematic style sucking you in, almost as though you have found the footage yourself.
+If you’re a fan of the found footage genre, you undoubtedly have a cherished title that started your fascination.
+From The Blair Witch Project to Paranormal Activity, Rec, Cloverfield or Chronicle, found footage movies suck you into their unique gitty and scary world.
 Found footage is undoubtedly one of the most beguiling filmmaking styles; it seems easy, yet it is devilishly tricky to pull off.
 But whether you’re a fan or expert scholar of the format, Sarah Appleton and Phillip Escott’s The Found Footage Phenomenon will have something for you.

 READ MORE: FOLLOWERS